-The thriving market town of Barnstaple is North Devon’s administrative and shopping centre.
-It is reputed to be the country’s oldest borough and with its original charm and modern facilities it offers a delightful mix of old and new.
-It features the 13th century long bridge that spans the river Taw and there is the famous pannier market as well as modern shopping centres with many major chain stores as well as locally run businesses.
-Along with cafes, bistros and restaurants, there is a local cinema and theatre, inns and hostelries.
+Barnstaple is reputed to be the country’s oldest borough and with its original charm and modern facilities it offers a delightful mix of old and new.
+The town features the 13th century long bridge that spans the river Taw and there is the famous Butchers Row and Pannier Market as well as modern shopping centres with many major chain stores as well as locally run businesses.
+Along with cafes, bistros and restaurants, there is a local cinema and theatre, highly-rated hotels, inns and hostelries.
+Barnstaple as the 'Capital' of North Devon is the gateway to Exmoor, to North Devon's beautiful beaches and Coast Path as well as Dartmoor to the south.

 Barnstaple is surrounded by a number of villages many with good local facilities including shops/post offices, primary schools and names to look out for are Goodleigh, Landkey, Swimbridge, Bishops Tawton, Bickington, Fremington & Yelland.

-We at Chequers have been looking after the property needs of local residents for over 22 years and are pleased to offer help and advice to buyers and sellers alike.
+We at Chequers have been looking after the property needs of local residents for 30 years and are pleased to offer help and advice to buyers and sellers alike.